Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

     ```
 8. Add a function to remove the objects and relations if creation of the world model does not complete successfully.
     ```javascript
-        // Delete objects from the world model function cleanup() {
+        // Delete objects from the world model. function cleanup() {
           Promise.all(
             [